github/docs/data/reusables/support/submit-a-ticket.md

     - Choose **{% data variables.product.support_ticket_priority_low %}** to ask general questions and submit requests for new features, purchases, training, or health checks.
 {%- endif %}
 {%- ifversion ghes or ghec %}
-1. Optionally, if your account includes {% data variables.contact.premium_support %} and your ticket is {% ifversion ghes %}urgent or high{% elsif ghec %}high{% endif %} priority, you can request a callback in English.
+1. Optionally, if your account includes {% data variables.contact.premium_support %} and your ticket issue aligns to our {% ifversion ghes %}urgent or high{% elsif ghec %}high{% endif %} priority, you can request a callback in English.
 Select **Request a callback from GitHub Support**, select the country code dropdown menu to choose your country, and enter your phone number.

    {% note %}